 keep a 'sleep diary' to help you work out what helps and what doesn't help you get a good night's sleep

-avoid caffeinated drinks – like tea and coffee – before bed
+do not drink caffeinated drinks like tea and coffee before bed

-avoid screens – like phones or laptops – for at least 2 hours before bed
+do not use your phone or other devices like laptops for at least 2 hours before bed

-try not to snack or eat a large meal late in the evening
+do not snack or eat a large meal late in the evening

 If you can’t get to sleep within half an hour of going to bed, get up and relax in another room until you feel tired again.